EJB Exception Handling

 ...

-In this example, the container notifies the client about a system exception by means of the RemoteException.
+In this example, the container notifies the client about a system exception by way of the RemoteException.

 Application Exception

-Developers need not wrap such an exception in an EJBException.
-In fact, to prevent the container from hi-jacking the exception, developers SHOULD NOT write code to swallow the exception.
+A developer does not need to wrap such an application exception in an EJBException.
+In fact, to prevent the container from hi-jacking the exception, a developer must not do this.

 Below is a code extract that shows a typical application exception handling.